 We have to know our enemy before we decide how to best target therapy.
-That is why testing before treatment is critical and why it is tragic when it is not being done.
+That is why performing certain biomarker testing before considering any type of CLL treatment is critical, and why it is tragic when it is not being done.

 Connect CLL looked at 199 medical US centers between 2010-2014 before the era of novel agents.
-The new drug approvals really ushered in the need to do predictive testing in CLL as we had clear evidence that novel treatments were dramatically better for certain patients with specific predictive markers.
+The new drug approvals really ushered in the need to perform predictive biomarker testing in CLL, as we had clear evidence that novel treatments were dramatically better for certain patients with specific biomarkers.

-The second registry was InformCLL that gathered data from 150 centers (96% community, 4% academic) between 2015-18 when the value of predictive testing to support therapy choices was well established.
+The second registry was InformCLL which gathered data from 150 centers (96% community, 4% academic) between 2015-18 when the value of predictive testing to support therapy choices was well established.

-One would think that in the more recent years, appropriate testing would be more common, but in fact, the numbers of patients getting the lab test that they need has fallen.
+One would think that in recent years, appropriate biomarker testing would be more common.
+But in fact, the number of patients receiving the necessary testing prior to receiving treatment has unfortunately fallen.

-The three tests that need to be done before treatment are:
+The three biomarker tests that MUST be performed prior to starting any form of CLL treatment are:

 - FISH (fluorescence in situ hybridization) that looks inside the CLL cells for chromosome abnormalities.
 Especially important is the finding of a deletion of the short arm of the 17th chromosome or del(17p) that strongly predicts poor response to chemotherapy.